Rates relief ‘welcome first step’ but not a long-term solution

 “The majority of our members, independently operating pubs in every community, will now see the business rates they pay today frozen or reduced from April, and held at that level over the next three years,” he said.

 “This cannot be the end of the story, however.
-Today’s announcement will buy many in our sector time, but their situation is still untenable in the long term, with over 40p in the £1 still going to the Treasury.
+Today’s announcement will buy many in our sector time, but their situation is still untenable in the long term, with over 40p in the £1 still going to the Treasury."

 Further reaction

-“It is pleasing to see the Government acknowledge the vital role hospitality plays in the UK’s economic and social fabric,” she said.
-“The package is a small step in the right direction and recognises the support needed for pubs, but this support needs to be delivered swiftly to protect businesses’ long-term growth.
+“The package is a small step in the right direction and recognises the support needed for pubs, but this needs to be delivered swiftly to protect businesses’ long-term growth.

-“It is disappointing that this latest package focuses primarily on pubs, without extending the same level of relief to restaurants, hotels and the wider hospitality sector.
+“It is disappointing this latest package focuses primarily on pubs, without extending the same level of relief to restaurants, hotels and the wider hospitality sector.
 Hospitality is an interconnected ecosystem, and long-term resilience depends on ensuring all venues are supported consistently.”